46 Things I Learned Making Mister Rogers & Me

 45. Daniel Tiger’s Neighborhood, an animated children's television series produced by The Fred Rogers Company and Santomero’s Out of the Blue Enterprises, debuted on PBS in September 2012.

 46. Mister Rogers inspires to this day.
-There are currently two Hollywood screenplays and one biography in the works.
+There are currently at least two Hollywood screenplays and one biography in the works.